Here’s Why You Need a Sump Pump and Battery Backup

 Certainly, you want to avoid these terrible options at all costs.
-And you can by investing in a battery backup for your sump pump.
+And you can by investing in a battery backup sump pump.

 How Does a Battery Backup Work?

-A typical battery backup system consists of a large 12-volt battery, a converter that converts AC power into DC power, and another heavy-duty pump, which is attached to the battery.
+A typical battery backup system consists of a large 12-volt battery, a converter that converts AC power into DC power, and another heavy-duty pump attached to the battery.
 This second pump sits slightly higher than your first pump.
-So, when your first pump fails, and the water level gets higher than usual, the second pump will turn on and save the day.
+So, when your first pump fails and the water level gets higher than usual, the second pump will turn on and save the day.

 Battery backup pumps also feature a loud siren that activates when they turn on.
 This sound will alert you that something is wrong with your primary pump.
 And since battery backups typically last for 4-8 hours, you will have time to take control of the situation.

 Can You Add a Battery Backup to an Existing Sump Pump?

 Many homeowners wonder if it’s a better option to add the battery backup to their sump pump rather than adding another battery-operated pump to the tank.
 After all, the former option is a lot less cumbersome and takes up less space.
 The problem is adding the battery backup to your existing pump will only protect you from power outages.
 But if the pump itself fails, there will be nothing there to back it up.

 On the other hand, adding a second battery-operated pump to your tank will provide you with the full protection you need.
 If the power goes out or the first pump fails, the second pump will pick up the slack.
 Plus, the second pump can also help the first pump if there’s too much water to handle on its own.